-This bill so treasonable in its provisions and so patriotic in its object, was at first rejected by the Government, or, which is virtually the same, by the
+This bill so reasonable in its provisions and so patriotic in its object, was at first rejected by the Government, or, which is virtually the same, by the Legislative Council.

-Legislative Council.

 At Farmersville, too, in the vicinity of Beverly, a riot not less shameful and outrageous had taken place.
-The farmers were peaceably assembled at a public meeting, for the purpose simply of voting their thanks to Earl Ripon, then his Majesty's principal colonial Secretary of State, for his celebrated despatch, and generally for his benevolent deportment towards the people of the Province, for his generous consideration of their wants and wishes, and for his constitutional respect to the infant institutions of the country through which he appeared desirous, as far as possible, to administer their public affairs.
-The Tories and Orangemen, hating Earl Ripon for his liberality, made a violent attack upon the chairman, dragged him from his seat, and inflicted severe blows in addition to other indignities.
+The farmers were peaceably assembled at a public meet ing, for the purpose simply of voting their thanks to Earl Ripon, then His Majesty's principal colonial Secretary of State, for his celebrated despatch, and generally for his benevolent deportment towards the people of the Province, for his generous consideration of their wants and wishes, and for his constitutional respect to the infant institutions of the country through which he appeared desirous, as far as possible, to administer their public affairs.
+The Tories and orangemen, hating Earl Ripon for his liberality, made a violent attack upon the chairman, dragged him from his seat, and inflicted severe blows in addition to other indignities.

 The existence of this kind of combination for outrage, violence and intimidation, was thus abundantly established; and it became the duty of the late House of Assembly to exercise their constitutional power and influence for the further and future protection of the people.
 Sir Francis Head professed the character of a Reformer.
-Suspicion was, indeed, justly awakened by his evasively alleging to the late Assembly that "he had better steadily look forward to the future than he observed in occupying himself solely in re-considering the occurrences of the past; and that altho the latter occupation was not useless, yet that to attend to both was impos-This language showed but little dispositon to learn from the history of the colony its existing condition; and if he shut his eyes to the events of the past, how could he judge of men and things for the future?
-In the same evasive manner he talked of redressing "only real grievances;" by which convenient political formula, he armed himself with a ready excuse that any assignable grievance was not sufficiently "real" to demand redress!
-While he would himself scarcely lop off the top of the most noxious weeds in the process of shedding their seeds, he has in unmeasured terms denounced the people who desire to take them up by the roots.
+Suspicion was, indeed, justly awakened by his evasively alledging to the late Assembly that " he had better steadily look forward to the future than he observed in occupying himself solely in re-considering the occurrences of the past; and that although the latter occupation was not useless, yet that to attend to both was impossible." language showed but little disposition to of men and things for the future?
+In the same evasive manner he talked of redressing "only real grievances;" by which convenient political formula, he armed himself with a ready excuse that any assignable gelevance was not sufficiently "real" to demand redress!
+While he would himself scarcely lop off the top of the most noxious weeds in the process of shedding their seeds. he has in unmeasured terms denounced the people who desire to take them up by the roots.
 Notwithstanding their distrust of his sincerity, the late House of Assembly hoped at all events to obtain from him some relief against this Orange combination, then so alarming in England, and not less so here.
-They therefore sent him the following address:
+They therefore sent him the following address: -

-"That your Excellency will be pleased to inform this House whether the government of this province have taken or determined to take any steps to prevent or discourage public processions of Orange societies or to discourage the formation or continuance of such societies"
+"That your Excellency will be pleased to inform this House whether the government of this province have taken or determined to take any steps to prevent or discourage public processions of Orango societies or to discourage the formation or continuance of such societies."

-To which address Sir Francis Head sent the following answer:
+To which address Sir Francis Head sent the following answer.